 Anesthesia at Los Angeles Center for Oral & Maxillofacial Surgery

-Our offices in Los Angeles, CA, and Bakersfield, CA, are held to the same standards as hospital operating rooms.
+Our office in Los Angeles, CA, is held to the same standards as hospital operating rooms.
 Whether you are having a simple tooth extraction or an extensive jaw surgery, you can rest assured that our surgical and anesthesia staff are doing everything they can to make sure your procedure goes as smoothly as possible.

 If you have questions about your anesthesia options, one of our staff members or oral surgeons will be happy to speak with you and answer your questions during a consultation appointment.
 Your safety, comfort, and care are our top priorities, and our staff will do everything we can to make you feel comfortable and prepared for your procedure.